 <tr><th> Item Name </th><th> Price</th></tr>

 How to color separate cells in different colors

 If you want to color the text in one table cell a different color just set up a class for that color in your CSS file like this:

 Then add that class to any table TD or TH tag in the HTML like this:

-If you have a lot of different colors or formatting on different cells then you should set up classes for different columns and rows which you can see here.
+If you have a lot of different colors or formatting on different cells then you should set up classes for different columns and rows.

 How to Align Different TD or TH Cells Left or Right